cs107e/cs107e.github.io/labs.md

 ### Lab schedule

-Labs are Tue evening from 7-9 pm in Gates 415.
+Labs are Tue or Wed evenings from 7-9pm.

 ### Lab FAQ